U.S. sets up rapid-response Ebola team; Dallas nurse improves

 The infection of the Dallas nurse is the second known to have occurred outside West Africa since the outbreak that began in March.
 It follows the transmission of the virus to a Spanish nurse in Madrid who helped treat a missionary who was repatriated from Sierra Leone and died of Ebola.
 The nurse was slightly better on Tuesday and remains the only known case in Spain.

-(Additional reporting by Jon Herskovitz in Austin, Texas; Julie Steenhuysen in Chicago; and Roberta Rampton, Doina Chiacu and David Lawder in Washington; Editing by Jim Loney, Jonathan Oatis and Grant McCool)
+(Additional reporting by Jon Herskovitz in Austin, Texas; Julie Steenhuysen in Chicago and Roberta Rampton, Doina Chiacu and David Lawder in Washington; Editing by Jim Loney, Jonathan Oatis, Grant McCool and Lisa Shumaker)